DataTransfer: Neural network based interpolation across non-nested meshes: Neural network based interpolation

-In contrast to the uniform mesh considered above, many practical simulations rely on adaptive mesh refinement to balance accuracy and efficiency.
-Such techniques increase resolution in regions of high complexity or large estimated error while coarsening in smoother areas, leading to a non-uniform distribution of nodes with dense clusters in some regions and sparse coverage elsewhere.
-Such adaptive strategies are particularly important for functions with sharp localized gradients or singularities.
-The next example reflects this setting by considering a target function obtained from a finite element solution computed on an adaptively refined mesh.
+In contrast to the quasi-uniform mesh considered above, many practical simulations rely on adaptive mesh refinement to balance accuracy and efficiency.
+Such refinement increases resolution in regions of rapid variation or large estimated error while keeping a coarser discretization elsewhere, thereby producing highly nonuniform node distributions.
+This setting is particularly relevant for target functions with localized gradients or singular behavior.
+The next example turns to this case and considers a target function given by a finite element solution on an adaptively refined mesh.

-\begin{example} Let $\Omega = [-1,1]^2$ and $T = (0,1]$, consider the heat equation with Dirichlet boundary conditions
+\begin{example} Let $\Omega = [-1,1]^2$ and $I = (0,1]$.
+Consider the heat equation with Dirichlet boundary conditions